-Now the “Infinity War” is in second place only after “Star Wars: The Force Awakens,” that earned $119 million in 2015 on its opening day.
-The latest edition from the Marvel Production raking a ton of money in pre-sales and last minute ticket purchase which made Avengers: Infinity War to cross the record of Force Awakens which held the record of the biggest opening weekend in history at $248 million.
+Now the “Infinity War” is in second place only after “Star Wars: The Force Awakens,” which earned $119 million in 2015 on its opening day.
+The latest edition from the Marvel Production raked a ton of money in pre-sales and last-minute ticket purchases which made Avengers: Infinity War cross the record of Force Awakens, which held the record of the biggest opening weekend in history at $248 million.
 Star Wars: The Force Awakens, Star Wars: The Last Jedi, Jurassic World, The Avengers, and Black Panther, as the latest in a small group of just six films in history to cross the $200 million mark in their first weekend.
 The original Avengers opened with $207.4 million.
 Black Panther followed hot on its heels with $202 million in February and continues to break records as its theatrical run continues.

-It was the biggest opening day for a film in South Korea, Brazil, Hong Kong and the Philippines.
-So this meant that “Infinity War” has already earned $178.5 million on the international front from 43 territories that pushed Disney past $1 billion in domestic revenue for 2018.
+It was the biggest opening day for a film in South Korea, Brazil, Hong Kong, and the Philippines.
+So this meant that “Infinity War” has already earned $178.5 million on the international front from 43 territories pushing Disney past $1 billion in domestic revenue for 2018.

 With engrossing plotline and super action, the Marvel mash-up brings together superheroes, including Robert Downey Jr.’s Iron Man, Chris Evans’ Captain America, Scarlett Johansson’s Black Widow, and Chadwick Boseman’s Black Panther, to team up to stop Thanos from obtaining the mystical Infinity Stones.